rackerlabs/understack/docs/vision.md

 # Vision

-Understack aims to provide an opinionated installation of OpenStack Ironic and related services to allow management of bare metal environments efficiently, rapidly, consistently and cost-effectively.
+UnderStack aims to provide an opinionated installation of OpenStack Ironic and related services to allow management of bare metal environments efficiently, rapidly, consistently and cost-effectively.

 ## Components